cecilia-sartori/gs-exam/docs/4_streetNxAnalysis.md

 As for neighbourhoods, `OSMnx` allows to download street network data, project and plot the networks.

-It takes the name of the place, and retunrs the network within its boundary.
+It takes the name of the place, and returns the network within its boundary.
 For future calculation, I prefer to retrieve the driving network type.

 ```python